 Date: January 22, 2018

-Tags: cluster, DataKeeper, DataKeeper Cluster Edition, failover clustering, Microsoft, storage replication
+Tags: cluster, DataKeeper, DataKeeper Cluster Edition, failover clustering, integrate storage replication with failover clustering, Microsoft, storage replication

 For this demonstration, I’m going to use a host based replication solution, SteelEye DataKeeper Cluster Edition, from my company, SteelEye Technology.
 It is so easy, that I thought instead of doing a long article, I would just record the steps and share it with you in a video.
 One of the advantages of host based replication is that you can utilize your existing storage, whether it is just some local attached disks, iSCSI or an expensive SAN.
 Host based replication can replicate across any storage devices.